NextronSystems/asgard-manual/usage/administration.rst

    Generate a Certificate Signing Request (CSR)

-In order to achieve the best possible compatibilty with the most common browsers, we recommend using the system’s FQDN in both fields ``Common Name`` AND ``Hostnames``.
+In order to achieve the best possible compatibility with the most common browsers, we recommend using the system’s FQDN in both fields ``Common Name`` AND ``Hostnames``.

 Please note that the generating a CSR on the command line is not supported.